 Our analysis yields several results.
 First, we find that the majority of what appears to be individual-level change in belief or practice probably reflects short-term (non-persisting) change or measurement error rather than actual persistent change.
 Simply put, there is little evidence that U.S. adults are changing their beliefs or practices in lasting ways over this period of study.
+Settled opinions vary greatly in how consistently individuals report the same answer.
+Consistent with “ignorant public” theories, some items appear to generate random responses.
+At the same time, individuals are highly consistent on a large number of both high- and low-profile public issues, suggesting a greater degree of “real” opinions than these theories suggest.
 Second, the persistent change that we do see in the data is somewhat more concentrated among younger respondents.
 That is, on several items at least, it appears that younger adults are still in the process of acquiring dispositions and habits they will take into later life.
 Third, we find that changes in social behavior (e.g., church attendance, political party membership, socializing) are more likely to be persistent than changes in private attitudes (e.g., political ideology).
 This suggests that interactional and institutional mechanisms may provide stronger support for lasting change than pressures for intrapsychic consistency.

-These findings are generally more consistent with the settled dispositions model than with the active updating model.
+These findings are generally more consistent with the settled dispositions model than with the active updating model, and support the idea that much of cultural change must come through generational turnover, rather than persuasion.
 However, there is a pattern of exceptions and caveats that can help us understand how institutions and events shape the process of cultural change.
+The pattern of results also supports models of attitude change that put ideological identification in the center of a network of beliefs and suggest that individuals are more likely to make lasting changes in their partisan identification than to most specific policy positions.
 We argue that there is a place for both models in our theory of cultural evolution but that we need more evidence on the circumstances under which each is more likely to apply.

 In addition to their theoretical significance, our findings also have practical methodological implications.
 We argue that short-duration panel studies of adults will be of limited utility for studies of cultural change unless they have a clear focus on the sorts of things that are likely to change in persistent ways over the study period.
 Otherwise, researchers will waste resources measuring “change” that turns out to be noise.
 In general terms, then, we suggest that social scientists would do well to conduct more panel studies of children and adolescents while using cross-sectional designs to study adults.

 Theoretical Background

+Belief Formation in Cultural Sociology

 How does cultural change happen at the individual level?
 Let us make the question concrete by imagining a person who answers the same question each year for several years.
 The question could be anything, but assume it is this GSS question: “Please tell me whether you strongly agree, agree, disagree, or strongly disagree [with this statement]: ‘a working mother can establish just as warm and secure a relationship with her children as a mother who does not work.’”